danielhalasz/practice-code-review/src/difference/solution-class-sunday/README.md

 1. Select the values from the second array that are not included into the first one
 2. Create an array which contains only selected items
+3. Remove duplicates

 ---

 ## Implementation

-1. Create the criteria for filtering – values not included into first array
+1. Create the criteria for filtering – values should not be included into first array
-2. Create a new array with using the ‘filter’ array method
+2. Create a new array with using the `filter` array method
+3. Use `set` method to remove duplicates from the new array

 ---